remisaintot/eclipse-colors/README.md

 RS' Syntax highlighting theme for Eclipse.

+One directory per major eclipse version.

+Themes are different per eclipse version.

-Files have to be (re)placed under your workspace directory in `.metadata/.plugins/org.eclipse.core.runtime/.settings/`.
+Files have to be (re)placed in your workspace directory in `.metadata/.plugins/org.eclipse.core.runtime/.settings/`.